jez/blog/source/_posts/2014-06-07-molokai-an-iterm2-color-scheme.markdown

 date: 2014-06-07 12:00:39 -0400
 comments: true
 categories:
-description: "I've used tomasr vim color scheme molokai for a long time now.
-However, recently I decided that the default iTerm2 colors were a little lack luster, so I ported over the main colors into an iTerm2 theme."
+description: "I've used tomasr's vim color scheme 'molokai' for a long time now.
+Recently I decided that the default iTerm2 colors were a little lack luster, so I ported over the main colors from this theme into an iTerm2 theme."
 image:
   feature: /images/abstract-4.jpg
   credit: dargadgetz